NhungNguyen04/Workspacing/README.md

 - **🔒 Privacy-Focused**: Your private workspace is secure and accessible only to you.
 - **🤝 Enhanced Collaboration**: Teamspaces are designed to foster productivity and communication within teams.
 - **✅ User-Friendly Interface**: Simple and intuitive tools to keep your workflow organized.
-- **🌐 All-in-One Solution**: Manage tasks, events, and content in one place—no need for multiple apps.
+- **🌐 All-in-One Solution**: Manage tasks and content in one place—no need for multiple apps.

 ---